jessicayung/deep-learning-map/basics-glossary.md

 		- where $s_j$ is the score for the jth class,
 		- i is the index for examples
 	- Aside: can be formulated in other ways (OVA, AVA)
+	- Convex function, non-differentiable (due to kinks) but [subgradient](https://en.wikipedia.org/wiki/Subderivative) still exists and is commonly used instead.
+		- Subgradient: set of slopes of lines drawn through a point f(x0) which is everywhere either touching or below the graph of f.
 - Cross-entropy loss
 	- Minimises cross-entropy between estimated class probabilities and the distribution where all p(x) mass is on the correct class
 	- $L_i = -\log(\frac{e^{f_{y_i}}{\sum_j e^{f_j}})$